PETra: A Multilingual Corpus of Pragmatic Explicitation in Translation: Formalization of Cultural Explicitations

 \subsection{Named Entities}

 Named entities are often culturally bound and require clarification or adaptation in translation.
-Cases include: \paragraph{Replacing Entity Names} Widely known entities are often represented through acronyms (e.g., ``E.U.'').
+Cases include: \paragraph{$\bigstar$ Replacing entity names.} Widely known entities are often represented through acronyms (e.g., ``E.U.'').
 Culturally salient entities are often shortened to colloquial or generic nouns (e.g., ``the Wall'').
-And sometimes entities are commonly refered to by other but similar entities (e.g., ``America'' for ``U.S.A.'').
+And sometimes entities are commonly referred to by other but similar entities (e.g., ``America'' for ``U.S.A.'').
 The choice of abbreviation and replacement depend on the background knowledge within the respective culture.
 Abbreviations might be specific to the source culture (e.g., ``NIH'', ``the Mall''), ambiguous or misleading across cultures (``the Wall'' → ''the Berlin Wall'' vs. ``the Western Wall'') or in other cases more recognizable to the target audience (e.g., ``FBI''), in such cases replacement facilitates understanding.
-Replacing entities conveys implicit cultural knowledge, highlighting the perceived equivalence between two entities and/or involve audience-oriented cultural mediation. \begin{itemize}[itemsep=2pt, parsep=0.5pt, topsep=2pt] \item replacing entity (e.g., ``United Kingdom'' → ``Great Britain'') \item colloquial forms (e.g., ``Aussie'' → ``Australian'') \item acronym expansion (e.g., ``NIH'' → ``National Institute for Health'') \item acronym collapsing (e.g., ``Federal Bureau of Investigation'' → ``FBI'') \item entity nouns (e.g., ``the Mall'' → ``the National Mall''; ``the States'' → ``the United States of America'') \end{itemize}
+Replacing entities conveys implicit cultural knowledge, highlighting the perceived equivalence between two entities and/or involve audience-oriented cultural mediation. \begin{itemize}[nosep] \item replacing entity (e.g., ``United Kingdom'' → ``Great Britain'') \item colloquial forms (e.g., ``Aussie'' → ``Australian'') \item acronym expansion (e.g., ``NIH'' → ``National Institute for Health'') \item acronym collapsing (e.g., ``Federal Bureau of Investigation'' → ``FBI'') \item entity nouns (e.g., ``the Mall'' → ``the National Mall''; ``the States'' → ``the United States of America'') \end{itemize} \paragraph{$\bigstar$ Description and specifications.} Entities are often reduced to their identifying core (e.g., ``Golden Gate'').
+Translators may reintroduce descriptive specifications to clarify meaning, as well as replace or augment a term with a functionally similar term of the target culture or descriptive explanations. \begin{itemize}[nosep] \item hypernym (e.g., ``Golden Gate'' → ``Golden Gate \emph{Bridge}'') \item toponym (e.g., ``Cannery Row'' → ``Cannery Row \emph{(Californie)}'') \item ethnonym (``President Carter'' → ``\emph{American} President Carter'') \item matching target entity (e.g., ``FDA'' → ``American \emph{Ministry of Health}'') \item explanatory description (e.g., ``Ivy League'' → ``universities of excellence''; ``Mayor Bloomberg'' → ``the Mayor of New York''; ``EIA'' → ``\emph{US energy authority} EIA'') \end{itemize}